alpgarcia/gqm-numbering/README.md

 **Please don't use tabs in titles**, they are used to separate and identify the numbered prefixes.

+## Features
+ * Numbering relative to the corresponding heading, not to others.
+   This allows to have a unique number for each question, no matter where the question is nested.
+ * Prefixes are included as part of the title text.
+This way they will also appear in the table of contents (different from standard numbering currently supported on Google docs).
+ * Supports using the same number for the same title: if the same title is used several times with the same heading, then this function will assign the same numbered prefix to all its occurences.

 ## How to use it
 Once the script is stored in your account or associated to a document you should be able to see it on the top menu: